grain-lang/grain/stdlib/float64.md

 nan : Float64
 ```

-NaN (Not a Number) represented as a Float64.
+NaN (Not a Number) represented as a Float64 value.